dougbutner/wavvys/Wavvy Music Accolades Archives/[17] September 2020.md

 We've had a lot of exciting seeds start to sprout in the last few weeks.

 For one, we have selected the Wax blockchain to run the next version of cXc Music.
-Once this launches, you
+Once this launches, every song maker will earn crypto when their songs get upvotes, and listeners will also get crypto for sending an upvote, and for adding music on the map, and other activities like suggesting corrections to music others have added.

+Another thing, we

 <hr>